smogon/pokemon-showdown/mods/gennext/README.md

 - Shuckle gets Berry Shell (select "Stick" in the teambuilder), which gives a 50% boost to Defense and Sp.
 Def.
 It also learns Leech Seed.

-- Ambipom gets Sketch as an egg move, allowing it to use exactly one move not normally in its learnset.
+- Ambipom gets Sketch as an event move, allowing it to use exactly one move not normally in its learnset.

 - Echoed Voice now has 80 base power, hits once, and then, 2 turns later, hits again for 80 base power.
 It's like Doom Desire, except it still hits that first time.

+- Confusion now deals damage every attack, but does not stop the attack.
+It now lasts 3-5 turns.

+- Parental Bond now deals half damage on both hits, but confers perfect accuracy like all multi-hit moves.

 - Life Orb now behaves much more consistently as normal recoil.
 Reckless will boost every move if Life Orb is held, and Rock Head will negate Life Orb recoil.

 - Twister is now a 80 base power Flying move with a 30% confusion chance

+- Mega Gengar now has Intimidate, and Mega Lucario now has Iron Fist

+- Diancie is released

 New mechanic: Signature Pokemon: